Master of Science in Supply Chain Management Online

 Headshot of Jennifer M.

-“The courses I have taken have provided me with the real-world application I began using after just one class, as well as the opportunity to expand my circle.
-I talk with peers outside of class regularly to share ideas.
-It is amazing to compare the benefits we’ve seen in our workplaces.”
+“The courses provided real-world applications I could use after just one class.
+I had the opportunity to expand my circle.
+I spoke with peers outside of class regularly to share ideas.
+It’s amazing to compare the benefits we’ve seen in our workplaces.”

 Headshot of William B.